fktn-k/fkYAML/README.md

 ## Test suite status

-Testing fkYAML with [the YAML test suite](https://github.com/yaml/yaml-test-suite) is available.
+fkYAML can correctly parse all test cases in [the YAML test suite](https://github.com/yaml/yaml-test-suite) except for the following deliberately unaddressed cases:

+* Test cases containing duplicate keys.
+    * Since fkYAML internally uses `std::map` for mappings, duplicate keys are not allowed.
+* Test cases requiring percent escape decoding during tag resolution.
+    * [Section 5.6 of the YAML 1.2.2 spec](https://yaml.org/spec/1.2.2/#56-miscellaneous-characters) says the processor must not expand such escaped characters, and the expected output is questioned in the issue [yaml/yaml-test-suite#9](https://github.com/yaml/yaml-test-suite/issues/9).
+    * So, fkYAML is decided to not expand %-escaped characters in tag resolution.
+    * Visit [\#640](https://github.com/fktn-k/fkYAML/pull/640) for more details.

-Run the following commands to see the current coverage of the test suite.
+Run the following commands to check the current test suite status.
 ```bash
 $ cd /path/to/fkYAML
 $ cmake -B build -S . -DCMAKE_BUILD_TYPE=Debug -DFK_YAML_USE_YAML_TEST_SUITE=ON